iambonface/freecodecamp-tribute-page/README.md

 ## A freeCodeCamp Tribute Page Challenge

     This is a static webpage and my first freeCodeCamp project for Front End Development!
+    This website is a tribute [ 5th anniversary ] for the Late Hon Martin Shikuku.
+    He was a long serving politician and independence hero.
+He was the youngest member of the Kenyan delegation that flew to Lancaster House in London to negotiate for our independence.

 ## Prerequisites
 	Bootstrap